Pure Connection Formulation, Twistors and the Chase for a Twistor Action for General Relativity: Euclidean Twistor Theory Revisited: a Connection Point of View

-The associated "twistor space" $\T(M)$ is simply the 2-spinor bundle over $M$: $\C^2 \inj \T(M) \to M$.
+The associated `twistor space' $\T(M)$ is simply the spinor bundle over $M$, this is an associated vector bundle for our $\SU(2)$-principal bundle:

 We will use adapted local coordinates $\left(x^\mu , \p_{A'} \right)$ to describe this bundle.
-As always, we will raise and lower spinor indices with the anti-symmetric tensor $\eps_{A'B'}$ (Here this is simply the metric volume form preserved by the $SU(2)$ action).
-Having $SU(2)$ structure group, the $\C^2$ fibers of this bundle come equipped with a hermitian metric that is commonly represented by an anti-linear, anti-involutive map,
+As always, we will raise and lower spinor indices with the anti-symmetric tensor $\eps_{A'B'}$ (Here this is simply the metric volume form preserved by the $\SU(2)$ action).
+Having $\SU(2)$ structure group, the $\C^2$ fibers of this bundle come equipped with a hermitian metric that is commonly represented by an anti-linear, anti-involutive map,

 such that